 “SEGi provides students with vibrant and encouraging opportunities that promote and nurture student learning, leadership, social responsibility, and interpersonal skill-building as well as self-awareness through experiential learning that helps discover and hone students’ true potentials,” said Khatun.

 “Two of my friends and I led an active life.
 We participated in many competitions that fit into our passions.
 The first competition I joined was the ‘MICA Culinary Competition 2018’, and I have earned a Diploma certificate.
 It was an unforgettable experience.
 I also received the Special Appreciation Award 2017 from the Student Affairs of SEGi College Kota Damansara (SCKD) and the Event Personality of the Year Award at the 2018 Student Affairs Awards Ceremony,” she said.

 “Besides that, I also received a token of appreciation for being Vice President 1 in the 2018/2019 Student Representative Council (SRC), and there were many huge campus projects that I have participated as Project Director such as, Women Empowerment Protection Programme 2019 and Bengal New Year 2018/2019,” added Khatun.

 Khatun believes that her involvement and achievements will aid her in developing a better future and achieving her dreams to be one of the world’s top celebrity chefs.

-“Last year I went to Sri Lanka to present my version of Malaysian and Bangladeshi food.
-After this, I will still continue my journey and use the knowledge and skills I have learnt from the lecturers, especially Mr. Bonnie.
+“Last year, I went to Sri Lanka to present my version of Malaysian and Bangladeshi food.
+After this, I will continue my journey and use the knowledge and skills I have learnt from the lecturers, especially Mr Bonnie.
 I am grateful to SEGi for building the talent in me from day one.
 My lecturers saw the potential in me and believed in me.
-Despite being a foreign student, I feel so at home and blessed to be here in SEGi,” added Khatun.
+Despite being a foreign student, I felt so at home and blessed to be here in SEGi,” added Khatun.